 Registered in South Africa.

-Housing and Infrastructure, Architecture, Design, Construction, Engineering and 5 MoreSEE ALL
+Housing and Infrastructure, Architecture, Design, Construction, Human Centered Design and 4 MoreSEE ALL

-Housing and Infrastructure, Architecture, Design, Construction, Engineering, Human Centered Design, Public-Private Partnerships, Resilience, GIS/Mapping and TechnologySEE LESS
+Housing and Infrastructure, Architecture, Design, Construction, Human Centered Design, Public-Private Partnerships, Resilience, GIS/Mapping and TechnologySEE LESS

 Namibia and South Africa